 If you don’t remember the last time you felt truly happy, if you feel uninspired or lost, if you feel like you’re on the wrong path, then start with the basics.
 Make sure your basic needs are being met before you move closer to self-actualization.

-Look at the mistakes you’ve made it life, learn from them, and move on to doing bigger and better things.
-Once you learn how to live a life of personal responsibility, you’ll find your compass naturally points you in the direction of happiness and success.
+Look at the mistakes you’ve made in life, learn from them, and move on to doing bigger and better things.
+Once you start taking personal responsibility, you’ll find your compass naturally points you in the direction of happiness and success.